PioneersHub/pyconde-website/README.md

 PyCon DE &amp; PyData website for 2025 conference.

 > **Important Note for Speakers**
-All speaker and session information is sourced from Pretalx.
+> All speaker and session information is sourced from Pretalx.
 **To update your bio or session description, please make the changes directly in Pretalx.**
-The website updates periodically, at least once per day, to reflect changes from Pretalx.
+> The website updates periodically, at least once per day, to reflect changes from Pretalx.

-## Covered Workflows
+## Workflows

-### Changing content

-#### Change the landing page

-DO NOT CHANGE THE CONTENT IN `content/contents.lr`.
-This file will be overwritten.

-The landing page should change, based on if the conference is currently running (or soon to be running) or if the conference is over.
-When the conference is over the landing page should show a summary of the event and some preparation for the next event.

-The content for the landing pages is located in the following files:

-Landing Page (active, this is the content for the running conference)

-`content/landing-page-active/contents.lr`

-Landing Page (inactive, this is the content for when the conference is over)

-`content/landing-page-inactive/contents.lr`

-If you for example want to change the content for the landing page of the running conference, change it in `content/landing-page-active/contents.lr`.

-Afterwards you need to run a little utility that will copy the correct landing page to the location that Lektor expects:

-Set the active landing page (when the conference is running) as the current one:
-`make activate-conference`

-Set the active landing page (when the conference is over) as the current one:
-`make disable-conference`

-#### Adding images for the "inactive" landing page

-Add images to the correct folders in `./assets/static/landing-page` then run `make landing-page` to update the databag.

-#### Adding a sponsor

-To add a new sponsor, you need to do two things:

-1. Copy the svg logo to `./assets/static/media/sponsors/`
-2. Add the information for the sponsor to `./databags/sponsors.json`
-3. Run `make sponsor-pages`.
-This will generate the individual sponsor page, based on the data in the databag.

-#### Adding a blog post
+### Adding a Blog Post

 1. Create a new branch
 2. Add a folder for the new blog post under `./content/blog/<blogpost-title>`